ValentinVuillon/Dynamical-systems-visualizer/README.md

-A processing code to visualize dynamical systems (Lorenz system, Aizawa system, Halvorsen are implemented but other ones could be easily added).
+A processing code to visualize dynamical systems.
+Lorenz, Aizawa, Halvorsen systems are implemented but other ones could be easily added.
 The integration method is forward Euler.

 #### How to run the code:
 Install processing and run the code dynamical_systems.pde.
 Note that the extension PeasyCam must be installed.